softwaresaved/distance-consultancy/developer/BuildR.md

     library(dsm)

-* Change into the package's directory using setwd.
+* Change into the package's folder using setwd.
 * To run all the tests in a file do, e.g.:

 <p/>

     test_file("tests/testthat/test_input.R")

-* To run all the tests in a directory do, e.g.:
+* To run all the tests in a folder do, e.g.:

 <p/>